usaid-cs/yesterday-i-learned/life.md

 - Being a parent is stressful.
 No sleep.
 No downtime.
 No days off.
 [Sometimes parents get excited about shitting so they can scroll through their newsfeed.
 Sometimes they pretend to shit so they can scroll through their newsfeed.](https://www.huffpost.com/entry/this-is-why-parents-are-more-exhausted-than-you-think-they-should-be_b_9422780) "Why?
 Why?
 Why?
 Why?" ["Mama.
 Mama.
 Mama.
 Mama."](https://www.youtube.com/watch?v=aOLxQGLJouI) Work.
 Chores.
 All the other things going on in their own lives.
 - [It is normal to love your kids more than you love your wife](https://www.reddit.com/r/AmItheAsshole/comments/ehw713/aita_for_saying_i_love_you_more_than_anything_to/fcm514x/).
 - Do not want people who don't want you.
 - [Kids love to help](https://news.ycombinator.com/item?id=21790616) and be part of your life.
 Shoo them away and they'll cause havoc to get your attention.
 You will spend more time teaching them than if you do it yourself (see: loading the dishwasher).
-Be patitent.
+Be patient.
 This is fine.
 - Store your kids' Christmas presents at work.
 - ["Happy wife, happy life!"
 Piss off, we both need to be happy.](https://www.reddit.com/r/AskReddit/comments/f26y6h/what_is_a_quote_or_saying_that_just_pisses_you/fhaq9ba/) - /u/cablguy104
 - [What is a big deal](https://www.jianshu.com/p/bf70a384a364)?
 It is not true that nothing is a big deal simply by you saying it.
 Your family and friends are a big deal, but, paradoxically, your life and your health are both big deals.